kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 also play part in your overall *system architecture*.

 This aspect of Docker is not examined yet in detail, so please - please be very careful if you go down this route.
-In our application example we could discard our static architecture and go for a dynamic one where a Docker container is created **per request**.
+In our application example we could discard our static architecture and go for a fully dynamic one where a Docker container is created **per request**.
 This is a something that a VM could never pull off.

 Image here

-So we start our system with just the two DBs (and possibly a proxy/balancer) and then we monitor requests and RabbitMQ messages and launch Docker systems in place for each individual message.
+So we start our system with just the two DBs (and possibly a proxy/balancer/dispatcher) and then we monitor requests and RabbitMQ messages and launch Docker systems in place for each individual message.

 Image here

+Once all processing is finished the whole application reverts back to the original state where no Docker containers are running at all.

 This is an extreme case of how fine-tuned scalability decisions we can take with Docker.
 Of course there are several auto-scalability mechanisms for VM based applications, but these work at a much broader context.